 4. DISCUSSION

-The current study examined the effectiveness of fruit and leaf powders of the neem (Azadirachta indica) tree against the Cowpea weevil (Callosobruchus maculatus) that causes post-harvest loss to cowpeas.
+The current study examined the effectiveness of fruit and leaf powders of the neem (A. indica) tree against the Cowpea weevil (C. maculatus) that causes post-harvest loss to cowpeas.
 It was established that neem fruit and leaf powders were effective in suppressing the number of weevils and protecting cowpea seeds from damage, but their effectiveness depended on the applied doses and period of exposure.

 It was observed that neem fruit powder was more effective compared to the neem leaf powder in killing C. maculatus.
 These results agree with findings from current literature review.
-According to Adu-Acheampong et al. (2024) study about the effect of botanical extracts against the Callosobruchus maculatus in stored cowpea, neem had different formulations that varied greatly in effectiveness.
+According to Adu-Acheampong et al. (2024) study about the effect of botanical extracts against the C. maculatus in stored cowpea, neem had different formulations that varied greatly in effectiveness.

 Moreover, Perzada et al. (2025) observed that botanical powders of Azadirachta indica achieved 100% mortality of the target pest (C. maculatus) in a laboratory setting within seven days.
 It was also noted that samples treated with botanical powder suffered less loss of weight compared to the control samples.
 Despite the high effectiveness of neem formulations observed in these studies, the current findings reveal less efficiency.
 In particular, the maximum mortality rate recorded in the current experiment was 14.50 (at 28 days post-treatment) due to fruit powder.
 Differences in formulation (powder vs. extract), application rates, and experimental settings could have resulted in such a variation.